As (song): George Michael and Mary J. Blige version

-In 1999, British singer George Michael and American singer Mary J. Blige covered the song for Michael's greatest hits album Ladies & Gentlemen: The Best of George Michael (1998).
-Released outside the United States on March 1, 1999, as the second single from the album, "As" became a top-10 hit in Michael's home country, reaching number four on the UK Singles Chart, and also charted within the top 10 in Hungary, Italy, the Netherlands, and Spain.
+In 1998, British singer George Michael and American singer Mary J. Blige covered the song for Michael's first greatest hits album, Ladies & Gentlemen: The Best of George Michael.
+It was produced by Babyface and released outside the United States on March 1, 1999, by Epic Records, as the second single from the album.
+"As" became a top-10 hit in Michael's home country, reaching number four on the UK Singles Chart, and also charted within the top 10 in Hungary, Italy, the Netherlands, and Spain.

 "As" was not released on the US version of Ladies & Gentlemen or as a single in the US.
 Michael cited Blige's record company president, Jay Boberg, for pulling the track after Michael's arrest for committing a lewd act in a public restroom.
 In 2019, Kirk Burrowes, who executive produced Blige's fourth album Mary, told Rated R&B that it was indeed Boberg's decision not to release "As" in the US: "[Boberg] did not want to let George Michael, who initiated that original production, use it as a single in the U.S. to launch his greatest hits album.
 It pissed everyone off at Sony.
 It pissed George Michael off.
 It pissed everyone off, but we couldn't make Jay Boberg bend.
 He should have put it on the Mary album, but we couldn't put it on the album in the states because he wouldn't let George Michael put it on the Ladies & Gentlemen [album] in the states."

 Critical reception

-Daily Record commented that Michael "drafted in US soul diva Blige, but the ex-Wham! star is playing safe with his third Stevie Wonder cover."
+The Daily Record commented that Michael "drafted in US soul diva Blige, but the ex-Wham! star is playing safe with his third Stevie Wonder cover."

 Music video

 A music video was made to accompany the song, directed by Big TV!.
 It features Michael getting out of a car and entering a club where many doppelgängers of himself and Blige are chilling out and having a drink.
 Towards the end of the video, most of the people are dancing on the dance floor.
-It was published on YouTube in December 2010.
-As of July 2021, the video has been viewed more than 19 million times.
+It was made available on YouTube in 2010, and as of July 2024, the video has been viewed more than 31 million times.